 Not all degrees are constructed the same way.
 Take our Bachelor of Communication.
 It’s set up so you can choose a path – called a specialisation – that aligns with your specific career goals.
 Neat, huh?

 But what exactly, you might be asking, is a specialisation?
-Well, it’s a suite of subjects you can elect to take in your degree that builds a skillset relevant to a particular career.
-In the Bachelor of Communication, you have five options.
+Well, it’s a suite of subjects you can elect to take in your degree that builds a skill set relevant to a particular career.
+In the Bachelor of Communication, you have four options.

 Whichever specialisation you choose, you’ll get a solid grounding in the fundamentals of communication across all industries, with a set of core subjects.
 Things like ethics, law, entrepreneurship.
 Plus, developing a portfolio to learn how to produce and present your work.
 Then, you can take your learning down the avenue you choose – all from within the one degree.